The habits of a well-organized person in his home.

 1. Order And Cleanliness.

-We will start with the most intuitive aspect - Order and cleanliness.
+We will start with the most intuitive aspects - Order and cleanliness.

 Everything is placed in its designated space and stored by categories and subcategories.

-Reasonable storage solutions are a critical and fundamental component of the above.
+Reasonable storage solutions are a critical/fundamental component of the above.
 They are the essential means of properly arranging any home.
-Unfortunately, the challenges they bring with them are quite huge since the world of storage solutions is enormous, and you can easily get lost.
+Unfortunately, the challenges they bring along with them are pretty huge since the world of storage solutions is enormous, and you can easily get lost.

-Therefore, if you find our article's subject relevant, Ensure to obtain reasonable storage solutions, especially - those that are well suited to your home's specific needs.
+Therefore, if you find our article's subject relevant, Ensure you obtain some decent storage solutions, especially those well suited to your home's needs.

 Store them well!

 Next in line is Mr. Cleanliness.

 Here, too, it goes without saying that cleanliness is an essential component in any package deal called a 'Tidy house.'
 After all, it's impossible to imagine a stinking house (even if all its accessories are well stored and organized) and still call it tidy.

 The well-organized person in his home will not allow you even one chance to catch him unprepared.
 His house will always look neat and clean at the highest level possible.